Lindeneg/csgo-pro-settings/README.md

 We tried answering the question, as always, via Google but the articles we found were simply not trustworthy - and I failed to find any that actually contained information of where and how they got their data.

 So I said fuck it, and used a few hours to build a scraper to get the data from Liquidpedia, which has a stellar reputation when it comes to player details.

+I've only utilized a subset of all available data, so if you fancy, take a look at the cached HTML and the scraper, and modify it to your needs.

 ### Usage